Ahmetlrd/ahmetcavusoglu/README.md

 ## Conclusion

-This project provides actionable insights on how Istanbul's maritime transport system is influenced by external factors like wind and school calendars.
+This project provides actionable insights on how Istanbul's maritime transport system—specifically the Beşiktaş pier—is influenced by external factors like wind and school calendars.
 The findings can support public service planning, schedule optimization, and seasonal resource allocation.
 By applying DSA210 course methods, the project bridges academic knowledge with real-world transportation data challenges.